On the Distribution of Partially Symmetric Codes for Automorphism Ensemble Decoding: Preliminaries

-$z , z' \in \mathbb{F}_2^n$, where the matrix $A\in\mathbb{F}_2^{n\times n}$ is invertible and $b\in\mathbb{F}_2^{n\times 1}$.
+where $\mathbf{z} , \mathbf{z'} \in \mathbb{F}_2^n$, the matrix $\mathbf{A}\in\mathbb{F}_2^{n\times n}$ is invertible and $\mathbf{b}\in\mathbb{F}_2^{n}$.
 The variables in \eqref{eq:GA} are the binary representations of code bit indices, and thus affine transformations represent code bit permutations.
-The automorphism group of any $\mathcal{R}(r,n)$ Reed-Muller code is known to be the complete affine group $\GA(n)$ \cite{WilliamsSloane}, while the affine automorphism group of polar codes is the block-lower-triangular affine (BLTA) group \cite{Stuttgart_AE_PC,li2021complete}, namely the group of affine transformations having a BLT transformation matrix.
-The $\BLTA$ group is defined by the block structure $S=(s_1,\ldots,s_l)$, $s_1+\ldots+s_l=n$, representing the sizes of the blocks alongside the diagonal.
+The automorphism group of any RM code with order $r$ and variable $n$, denoted $\mathcal{R}(r,n)$, is known to be the complete affine group $\GA(n)$ \cite{WilliamsSloane}.
+The affine automorphism group of codes compliant with the \gls{upo} is the block-lower-triangular affine (BLTA) group \cite{Stuttgart_AE_PC,li2021complete}, namely the group of affine transformations having a BLT transformation matrix.
+The $\BLTA$ group is recovered by the sizes of the blocks alongside the diagonal, defining the profile $\Sbf=(s_1,\ldots,s_l)$, with $s_1+\ldots+s_l=n$.